Updated: January 24, 2024 - 6 min read

 The product game has certainly changed over the last few years.
-Technology used to be a novelty, back when phones still had keypads and if your video game stopped working you had to blow on the cartridge.
+Technology used to be a novelty, back when phones still had keypads and you could fix your video game by blowing on the cartridge.
 How times have changed.

 Customers are much, much, harder to please than they used to be!
 Product Design has taken off in a way that no one could have predicted.
 Customers don’t just want their needs to be met, they want to be delighted.
 They don’t just want to use your product, they want to love it.

 So what does this mean for Product Managers?
 Firstly, you should get comfortable with your design team, and work on building a strong relationship with them.
 And then you need to rethink your Minimum Viable Product (MVP).